time-palominodb/PalominoClusterTool/AnsiblePlaybooks/Ubuntu-12.04/README.md

    1. Edit PalominoClusterToolLayout.ini and put in your list of servers.
 Note that you should have symlinked this file as part of "for all cluster types" instructions.
-   1. As a user with sudo access, run 00-Setup_PalominoClusterTool.sh to prepare your workstation to build the distributed cluster.
+   1. As a user with sudo access (but don't use sudo to run this script), run 00-Setup_PalominoClusterTool.sh to prepare your workstation to build the distributed cluster.
    1. Edit MySQLMasterSlaves/variables-masters.yml and set the MySQL variables according to how you'd like.
 The files have comments to help you decide